Gut Microbiome Could be Better at Predicting Disease and Mortality Than Our Own Genetics

 About 1 in 10 Americans has type 2 diabetes according to the CDC, and managing the disease from age 45 until death can cost the American healthcare and insurance systems tens of thousands of dollars.

-Individuals with large populations of certain kinds of enterobacteriaceae — potentially infectious bacteria which include escherichia coli and salmonella, were found to have a 15% greater chance to die in the next 15 years.
+Individuals with large populations of certain kinds of Enterobacteriaceae—potentially infectious bacteria which include Escherichia coli and salmonella, were found to have a 15% greater chance of dying in the next 15 years.

 Happy